 Matters of urgency

 A request for expert appraisal may state whether the appraisal should preferably be conducted as a matter of urgency.
-In connection with progress reports, bankruptcy, suspension of payments, etc, expert appraisal may take place at very short notice, often with only one day’s notice.
+In connection with progress reports, bankruptcy, reconstruction, etc, expert appraisal may take place at very short notice, often with only one day’s notice.
 In such special circumstances the parties may be interested in securing evidence of conditions at a building or construction site.
 It will then be possible to resume work very quickly, and the parties will not later be in doubt as to the conditions at the time in question.

-If the request does not concern a progress report, bankruptcy or suspension of payments, the Arbitration Board will assess whether a motivated request for treating a case as a matter of urgency should be accommodated, including whether an inspection should be carried out, whereas disagreement concerning questions, etc will be resolved later.
+If the request does not concern a progress report, bankruptcy or suspension of payments, the Arbitration Board will assess and decide whether a motivated request for treating a case as a matter of urgency should be accommodated, including whether an inspection should be carried out, whereas disagreement concerning questions, etc will be resolved later.
 Unless otherwise decided, an expert appraiser will usually be allowed to see the questions asked, even if they are not the final questions.
 There may also be reasons why an expert appraiser is not allowed to see documents before a disagreement between the parties about this has been resolved.